 Since this paper is still drafted, the readers would be advised to ignore any context errors.
 The content is not final and subjected to be reviewed.

-In modern history of Cambodia, western scholars often brought up the rise and fall of Angkor as a link to Cambodia' s recent crisis.
-Scientifically, they presented the fall of Angkor and its aftermath to follow the same destructive pattern of any other great societies of the pass.
-Most looked for internally crisis to explain the course of events that dragged down its civilization into the darkness.
-From curse to self-inflicted problems, Cambodia was portrayed as a typical example of a culturally dysfunctioning country in the modern time.
-They formulated the theory of the Cambodian failure on Cambodian people's lack of will to cope with the west.
-They then conclude that without foreign interference, Cambodia could never be on their own feet (Notes: Colonial view on Cambodia).
-Otherwise plausible, this bias colonial view was incomplete due to many reasons.
+In writing modern history of Cambodia, western scholars often brought up the rise and fall of Angkor as a link to Cambodia' s recent crisis.
+They presented the fall of Angkor and its aftermath to follow the same pattern of other great societies of the pass.
+Most looked for sign of internal crisis to explain the course of events that dragged down its civilization into the resent darkness.
+From curse to self-inflicted problems, Cambodia was portrayed as a typical example of a culturally dysfunctioning country in the modern sense of western culture.
+They formulated the theory of the failure on Cambodian people' s lack of will to cope with the west.
+They then concluded that without foreign interference, Cambodia could never be on their own feet (Notes: Colonial view on Cambodia).
+Otherwise plausible, this bias view was incomplete due to many reasons.
 Looking for a broader range (of a possible set of causes), we could see that the problem was not totally of Cambodian own doing.
-We shall prove that Cambodian crisis was in most part, the result of worldly feud brought by the cold war and had little to do with Cambodian own crisis.
-On the same token, there had been many independent attempts to link the crisis with the New World order, but conclusive result had not been made explicitly due to the lack of modern historical data.
-As the quest for transparency is on the rise, we have the reason to hope that historical data would be available in the near future to support our finding.
+We shall prove that Cambodian crisis was in most part, the result of worldly feud brought by the cold war and had little to do with Cambodian people's own past heritage.
+On the same token, many independent observers had made their attempts to link the crisis with the New World order, but conclusive result had not been made explicitly due to the unavailability of modern historical data.
+As the quest for transparency is on the rise, we have the reason to believe that historical data would be available soon for the sake of humanity to trace their past history.
 For the time being, the End Time prophecy reveals that Cambodian crisis was in fact the work of the antichrist.
-Continued on the Armageddon's war brought by the Gog and Magog upon the God Kingdom, we shall argue that Cambodia became next the victim of the Antichrist' s quest for the world' s power.
-In their own study, many Bible scholars had made attempt to identify which among historical figures was actually the real Antichrist of the End Time prophecy.
-Many powerful figures had been suggested, nevertheless not one of them had been satisfactory identified.
+Continued on the Armageddon' s war being brought by the Gog and Magog upon the God Kingdom, we shall argue that Cambodia became next the victim of the Antichrist' s quest for the world' s control.
+In their own study, many Bible scholars had made attempt to identify which among historical figures is actually the Antichrist of the End Time' s prophecy.
+Nevertheless, not one of them had been so far satisfactory implicated.
 The same as the Knowledge of God, the knowledge of Evil is not to be digested in its natural concept of the real world.
 It was through his evil exploit that the Bible had so far hinted us to look for.
-A common trait that links to the Antichrist main personality was his quest to take control of the world.
-On that characteristic alone, we had identified the antichrists of the past that, through history, had been already defeated.
-The same way that we had connected the Khans as the Gog and Magog of the Bible, we had also identified medieval European rulers, notably Napoleon and Hitler whose quest to conquer the world was well known in modern history as the second and third Antichrist of the near past.
-Nevertheless, Christians believed that the Antichrist final exploit should come during the End Time.
-In our own study, we shall explicit the Cold War as the work of the last Antichrist (or antichrists) who, due to his global ambition, brought destruction to the God Kingdom (Notes: The last Antichrist).
+A common trait that links to the Antichrist' s main personality was his quest to take control of the whole world.
+On that characteristic alone, we had identified the antichrists of the past whom, through history, had been already defeated.
+The same way that we had connected the Khans to the Gog and Magog of the Bible, we also identified him as the first antichrist who along with his southern campaign brought Angkor down to its fall.
+Continuing his work, we had also identified medieval European rulers, notably Napoleon and Hitler whose quest to conquer the world were well qualified to be the second and third Antichrist respectively of the near past.
+Nevertheless, Christians believed that the Antichrist's final exploit should come during the End Time.
+In our own study, we shall explicit the Cold War as the work of the last Antichrist (or antichrists) who, due to his personal ambition, brought destruction to the God Kingdom even more (Notes: The last Antichrist).

 The Wars of the Antichrist